-The words of no other public figure disturbs Donald Trump as those of right wing author Ann Coulter.
-Their political relationship is being ridiculed by talk show hosts, radio, television, day and night.
+No other public figure disturbs Donald Trump as the right wing author Ann Coulter.
+The political relationship of these two is being ridiculed by talk show hosts, radio, television, day and night.
 Comedian, For example, Seth Meyers asked “Man, why is he so subservient to her?”
 Meyers was referring to Trumps’s latest attempt to downplay the government shut-down, which is now the longest in U.S. history and is direly affecting 800,000 governmental workers.

-President Trump created the shutdown to deal with the scorn of Ann Coulter and the conservatives.
+President Trump actually put the shutdown in effect to deal with the scorn of Ann Coulter and the conservatives.
 Coulter warned that Trump was politically dead if he didn’t proceed with building a wall along the U.S. Mexico border.
-Consequently he refused to sign a bill funding government operations because it did not include five billion for his wall.
+Consequently he refused to sign a bill funding government operations because it did not include funds for his wall.
 Speaker of the house, Nancy Pelosi asserted there will be no wall and no talks as long as the government is closed.
 This standoff cannot go on for much longer; something has to give.
 But what?

 As the author of In Trump We Trust: E Pluribus Awesome! this modern day Cassandra stated “Either Trump never intended to build a wall and was scamming voters from the beginning or he hasn’t the first idea in how to get it done and no interest in finding out” states Coulter.
 “The country will be in very bad shade if Trump doesn’t arise from his torpor and keep his campaign promises. but if we get nothing from his presidency, at least the media will be totally discredited.”
 She predicts “His support will evaporate and Trump will very likely not finish his term and definitely not be elected to a second term.”